bioelectronics-mit/bioelectronics-website-content/content/authors/ye-ji-kim/_index.md

 user_groups:
 - Graduate Students
 ---
-Ye Ji Kim received her B.S. and M.S. degree from the Department of Materials Science and Engineering at Korea Advanced Institute of Science and Technology.
-Her previous research mainly focused on elucidating the contribution of microenvironment constrained by three-dimensional nanostructures to the enhanced performance of electrocatalysts.
-She joined the Bioelectronics group in November 2020, fascinated by the capability to discover and develop tools to engineer microenvironments in brain.
-She is currently trying to modulate neural circuits with magnetic nanodiscs.

-Outside the lab, she enjoys a happiness routine: exploring popular restaurants, having tea time with beautiful desserts, and exercising to burn all of the calories.
+Yeji completed her B.S. and M.S. in Materials Science and Engineering from Korea Advanced Institute of Science and Technology and joined the Bioelectronics group in November 2020.
+Her research focuses on developing magnetic nanotransducers (MNTs) for the modulation of the deep brain area or the gut-brain axis.
+Yeji also develops methods for in-vitro and in-vivo demonstration of MNT-mediated neural modulations.
+In addition, she is interested in simulation of the magnetic multiferroic properties of the MNTs and neuronal simulation to elucidate the mechanism of the MNT-mediated neural modulation.
+When she is not in lab, Yeji enjoys exploring nice restaurants, having tea time with beautiful desserts, and burning all the calories from them.